-Dr. Allison Coffin is an Assistant Professor of Neuroscience at Washington State University Vancouver, where she studies acoustic communication and hearing loss.
+Dr. Allison Coffin is an Associate Professor of Neuroscience at Washington State University Vancouver, where she studies acoustic communication and hearing loss.
 She has more than 10 years of experience teaching communication workshops to a variety of scientific and professional audiences and was the Audience Choice winner at the 2014 U.S. FameLab Finals, a science communication competition hosted by NASA and National Geographic.
 Dr. Coffin runs the science communication website communicatalyst.com and is a long-time member of Toastmasters International.
-She is a conference co-chair.

 Steven Sobieszczyk is a scientist and storyteller.
 In his day job he studies water quality, landslides, and sediment transport.
 At night he doodles on napkins for his kids.
 Steve is heavily involved in public speaking, science communication, video production, media relations, and public engagement - especially with Science Technology Engineering and Math (STEM) programs.
 With his free time, he runs a website highlighting how parenting can improve public speaking.